nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `import` command goes through the standard command execution pipeline, skipping the parser phase.

-During the execution of the import command, we will call `execute()` on `ImportManager` class instance.
+During the execution of the import command, we will call `execute()` on an instance of the `ImportManager` class.
 This class, which is a part of the `Storage` package, allows the user to select another Recipe Book JSON file for import from their file system.
 The parsing is performed using the existing `parse` methods in the `seedu.recipe.commons.util.JsonUtil` class.
 Afterwards, we will cross-check with our current RecipeBook to filter out duplicate recipes, and add the remaining non-duplicate recipes.

 <div markdown="span" class="alert alert-info">